pyko/random-name-picker/README.md

 Simple app that will pick a random name from a list of give names.
 Will rotate through all the names entered and slowly/eventually pick a winner for the suspense effect if shown on a projector.

 Might've gone a bit over the top, but is backed by backbone (with local storage).
 Uses underscore's shuffle for randomisation.
+Developed and tested in Chrome (and sort of Firefox) only.

 Feel free to change as per your needs :)